"If you are in the market for easy laughs, you learn that two well-tried ways are either to trip up a cliche or take things absolutely literally."

 - They did A Complaint to Mario Bros.
 Plumbing, which shows what Super Mario Bros. would be like if its conventions were applied to real life.
 Mario and Luigi are plumbers, who, according to the guy making the complaint, are seen taking psychotropic mushrooms and trying to squeeze themselves down the toilet.
 Their personalities would fit the profile of someone with a drug addict, for instance, "Meanwhile, the shorter one [Mario] was eating, yes eating my wife's prize-winning seasonal orchids.
 When I pleaded with him to stop, he threatened me with some drug-fueled fantasy about spitting fire," and "I assumed he was under the delusion he could demolish bricks with his fists when he [Luigi] tried punching through my ceiling."

 - They did a similar one with "The Legend of Link's Distractions", highlighting the Attention Deficit...
-Ooh, Shiny! of the character when it comes to Side Quests.
+Ooh, Shiny! of the character when it comes to Side Quests and what happens when Links busy doing them in real time.

 - The Real Trailer, Fake Movie Average Party deconstructs Wild Teen Party movies by depicting the mundane things that actually go on at about 90% of teen parties.